davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 ```
 ping 192.168.191.5
 ```
-As we can see the connection has established.
+As we can see, the connection has been established.
 Let's end the ping request with ``Ctrl + Z``.

-- Next, let's open Wireshark in our Victim machine and start capturing the network traffic.
+- Next, let's open Wireshark in our Victim machine and capture the network traffic.
 This command is
 ```
 wireshark
 ```